-The following table summarizes the fees billed to the Corporation by its auditors, KPMG LLP, for external audit and other services for the years ended December 31, 2022 and December 31, 2021:
+The following table summarizes the fees billed to the Corporation by its auditors, KPMG LLP, for external audit and other services for the years ended December 31, 2023 and December 31, 2022:

-Fees 2022 2021
+Fees 2023 2022

-Audit Fees (1) \$475,080 \$418,370
+Audit Fees (1) \$492,735 \$475,080

 Audit-Related Fees (2) - -

-Tax Fees (3) \$22,203 \$26,221
+Tax Fees (3) \$115,336 \$22,203

 All Other Fees (4) - -

-Total \$497,283 \$444,591
+Total \$608,071 \$497,283

-(1) "Audit Fees" consist of fees for the audit of the Corporation's annual financial statements and the review of the Corporation's quarterly financial statements, as well as services that are normally provided in connection with statutory and regulatory filings or engagements.

-(2) "Audit-Related Fees" consist of fees for assurance and related services that are reasonably related to the performance of the audit or the review of the Corporation's financial statements and are not reported under the heading of "Audit Fees" above.

-(3) "Tax Fees" consist of fees for professional services rendered for tax compliance, tax advice and tax planning.
-During 2022 and 2021, such fees related to the preparation and filing of Birchcliff's corporate income tax returns and other tax-related work.

-(4) "All Other Fees" consist of fees for products and services other than those described under the headings of "Audit Fees", "Audit-Related Fees" and "Tax Fees" above.
+- (1) "Audit Fees" consist of fees for the audit of the Corporation's annual financial statements and the review of the Corporation's quarterly financial statements, as well as services that are normally provided in connection with statutory and regulatory filings or engagements. - (2) "Audit-Related Fees" consist of fees for assurance and related services that are reasonably related to the performance of the audit or the review of the Corporation's financial statements and are not reported under the heading of "Audit Fees" above. - (3) "Tax Fees" consist of fees for professional services rendered for tax compliance, tax advice and tax planning.
+During 2023 and 2022, such fees related to the preparation and filing of Birchcliff's corporate income tax returns and other tax-related work.
+In 2023, this fee also included the preparation and filing of a Scientific Research and Experimental Development (SRED) investment tax credit claim. - (4) "All Other Fees" consist of fees for products and services other than those described under the headings of "Audit Fees", "Audit-Related Fees" and "Tax Fees" above.